-The headteacher has a specific statutory power to discipline children for poor behaviour outside of the school premises.
-Section 89(5) of the Education and Inspections Act 2006 gives the headteacher the power to regulate children's conduct when they are not on school premises, and therefore, not under the lawful charge of a school staff member.
+The Head of School and Executive Head Teacher have a specific statutory power to discipline children for poor behaviour outside of the school premises.
+Section 89(5) of the Education and Inspections Act 2006 gives the Head of School and Executive Head Teacher the power to regulate children's conduct when they are not on school premises, and therefore, not under the lawful charge of a school staff member.